stele95/LinVAM/README.md

 Utilising VOSK-API, a lightweight voice to text engine you can specify voice commands for the tool to recognise and actions to perform.

 ### Planned additions
+- Add location selection for output sounds instead of a hardcoded location
 - Support for joysticks and gaming devices

 ## Install